Children's Eye Health

 Every third-grader in Mississippi must pass the third-grade reading assessment exam to be promoted to fourth grade.
 When students fail the third-grade reading assessment, it could mean they are struggling to read on grade level.
 It also could mean they are having vision problems.

-In 2017, eight percent of Mississippi’s third-graders (more than 3,000) did not pass the third-grade reading assessment on the first try.
+In 2019, one in four of Mississippi’s third-graders (25%) did not pass the third-grade reading assessment on the first try.
 Of the third graders who saw optometrists after failing the test in 2015, 88 percent needed some sort of vision correction.

 The Mississippi Optometric Association and the Mississippi Vision Foundation provide no-cost eye exams for students with no insurance who failed the third-grade reading assessment this year through July 31.
 More than 150 optometrists statewide are a part of the program.